loic-lb/OOD_MIL/README.md

-# On the dection of Out-Of-Distribution samples in Multiple Instance Learning
+# On the detection of Out-Of-Distribution samples in Multiple Instance Learning

 This repository contains the code to reproduce the results of the paper "On the detection of Out-Of-Distribution samples in Multiple Instance Learning".